apache/xmlbeans/xkit/README.txt

 Kit contents:

 (1) One copy of xbean.jar, which contains XMLBeans.
-    Should work on any JDK 1.4.x or 1.5.x.
+    Should work on any JDK 1.6.x or newer.
     ./lib/xbean.jar

-(2) One copy of jsr173_1.0_api.jar, which contains classes
-    needed to parse XML files for use with XMLBeans.
-    ./lib/jsr173_1.0_api.jar

-(3) One copy of resolver.jar from Apache xml-commons.
+(2) One copy of resolver.jar from Apache xml-commons.
 See scomp
     documentation for when it is needed.
     ./lib/resolver.jar

-(4) One copy of xbean_xpath jar.
-Contains the XPath and XQuery
-    "glue" code, only needed if XPath-XQuery functionality is required.
-    ./lib/xbean_xpath.jar

-(5) One copy of xmlpublic.jar, containing all the public interfaces of
-    XMLBeans.
-(Classes included here are a subset of those included in xbean.jar.)
-    ./lib/xmlpublic.jar

-(6) One copy of xmlbeans-qname.jar, contains javax.xml.namespace
-    QName.class and NamespaceContext.class.
-These classes were
-    introduced in the jdk since 1.5.
-This jar is necesary on classpath only if using jdk 1.4.
-    ./lib/xmlbeans-qname.jar

-(7) License information for XML Beans and included libraries
+(3) License information for XML Beans and included libraries
     ./LICENSE.txt
     ./NOTICE.txt

-(8) One folder full of command-line scripts, pointing to the
+(4) One folder full of command-line scripts, pointing to the
     useful main() functions in the JAR.
     ./bin

-(9) A copy of the plain javadoc tree for org.apache.xmlbeans.*
+(5) A copy of the plain javadoc tree for org.apache.xmlbeans.*
-    ./docs/reference
+    ./docs/javadocs

-(10) A preliminary collection of nicely formatted user-level
+(6) A preliminary collection of nicely formatted user-level
-    documentation HTML (includes reformatted and nicely
+    documentation HTML
-    organized javadoc as well)
     ./docs/guide

-(11) A few sample schemas
-    ./schemas

-(12) Samples that show the use of the XMLBeans API.
+(7) Samples that show the use of the XMLBeans API.
 (You'll
     also find more samples at the XMLBeans web site.)
     ./samples